 If you want your non-profit to be compliant with the federal government, get through tax season smoothly, be able to legally hire team members to help with your efforts, and set up a business bank account…you must have an EIN or Employer Identification Number.

 Think of it as a social security number for your organization.
 To get yours the easiest way is to submit a request through the IRS Website.

 By now you should be ready to apply for exemptions under state and federal laws and in the process take care of any remaining licensing/permit issues.
 If you don’t have a legal team, here are four resources to get you started:

 Two other great resources are the Casper district office of the Small Business Administration and the Wyoming SBDC because they’re so highly-connected throughout the state to financial and business services your non-profit can leverage.

 Now that you have an official non-profit with an EIN, find a great banking institution to secure your financials.
 What’s important here is to shop around.
 There are tons of options in terms of local, state, and national banks/credit unions whether we’re talking lowered fees, great online banking, general business services, and more.

-If you think it’ll be helpful, look into this short breakdown of Business Checking Accounts to start brushing up on the basic numbers involved.
+Start brushing up on the basic numbers involved.
 Once you set up shop, be sure to sync this account with your accounting software and keep any and all other accounts separate!